capt-clay10/EasyGSH-and-Delft3d-companion/README.md

 * Adding variability in wave parameters for climate change scenarios.
 * Adding integration with COSMO wind field files.
-* Better handling NaN values ( currently the nan values are replaced by mode values)

 ### Two choices are presented, you can run the <ins>main.py</ins> script in your Python environment to extract your files or use the standalone GUI <ins>EasyD3d.exe</ins>, alternatively, the gui.py script is also provided in case you want to make changes to the source code and make a new GUI.
 One can use Pyinstaller or Auto-py-to-exe to convert the <ins>gui.py</ins> to the executable GUI EasyD3d.